naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/5-Adolfo.md

  [38:23.2] But I say that in these places you have everything.
 Just being here gives you a mental well being.
 But yes, they are rugged places.
  [38:49.5] [Checking for any other question ...]
  [38:49.5] ADOLFO: Have you already visited Perito Moreno?
 [Benji: Yesterday and the day before.
 Tomorrow perhaps.]
 ADOLFO: Do you know about the history of the glaciar's advancements?
  [39:18.2] I can show you a video that I have, a photographic research that my grandfather had.
 He never saw the process of the advancement of the Perito Moreno glaciar, that went over the peninsula and generated a dam.
 All of these river branches from the Southern side grown, because their natural destiny is onto the North Side.
+Lago Argentino and Río Santa Cruz, they go to the Atlantic.
+ [39:53.3] So the first advancement of Glaciar Perito Moreno that made the obstruction was in 1939.
+So, I have very old pictures in which all of this had not yet been flooded.
+I built up a video with a photographer with quite extensive experience and relevance in Argentina, who's made books and so on.
+And we built this to explain to tourists of what it was before.
+ [40:30.4] And how the floods came over.
+You can see the amount of trees, when the water is covering the trees.
+The different posts that my grandfather had established, once in one place and had to be replaced because the water would go over and take them away.
+At the maximum of the rising river branch of Lago Argentino along with the Southern branch, the difference was of 34 meters high.
+ [41:00.5] In some places, where it's flat, it covered up to 15 kilometres of pastures.
+In other places, where it is more of cliffs, that would be less.
+Here you can see perfectly well, over there in front up to where the water reached.
+Up to where you can see the borderline of the trees.
+Up to there is where the highest that the river got.
+ [41:30.5] So if you like I can show you this in video.
+I invite you over to my home to watch that, from 1919 to nowadays.
+Compared pictures from that mountain.
+Some pictures ...
+The father of all this is Pascasio Perito Moreno.
+ [42:03.6] But then the second that has went through this place the most was the Father Dagostini.
+He took a picture in 1929 from over up there, before any of the river risings.
+And we compared that with a current picture from the same location.
+And we prepared all this to explain to people why ...
+Once you know about the breaking of the Perito Moreno, and for people to see the icebergs falling down, with all their thunder, but there is a whole explanation, [42:39.0] and a lot of consequences, which were all from this side.
+Because on the North side of Lago Argentino has it's own drain in Santa Cruz.
+On the other side of Lago Calafate, you can see a little bit of that water that closes for two, three or four years with a growing water through this dam.
+When it brakes: that water goes away in a single day.
+It's impressive.
+So if you like, and see it, to know about the culture and history of the place you visited.
+ [43:23.2] Phil: I would love too see it.
+If we have time.